IIGDT World International Institute of

 Who Should Attend

-This advanced course is for those who require a greater understanding of the Y14.5 Standard from an advanced applications and analysis perspective.
-Specifiers of engineering requirements as well as specifiers of manufacturing processes and measurement applications will greatly benefit.
-Machinists, toolmakers, designers, senior inspectors, senior technicians and engineers (all levels).
+Anyone requiring a greater understanding of GD&T from an advanced applications perspective.
+Specifiers and decision makers of engineering requirements and specifications as well as specifiers of manufacturing processes, measurement applications and statistical analysis.
+Engineers, designers, metrologists, technicians, machinists, toolmakers, senior inspectors, senior technicians, statisticians and mechanical engineers at all levels.

 Prerequisites

-Precision GD&T: Introduction & Fundamental Principles or equivalent knowledge.
-It is critical that each individual reviews this course content to ensure a positive level of proficiency in all areas.
-If not proficient, it is suggested to take this course prior to the advanced course to ensure an optimum level of understanding.
+GD&T Introduction & Fundamental Principles or equivalent knowledge.
+It is critical that each individual reviews the course content from the introductory course to ensure a positive level of proficiency in all areas.
+If not proficient, it is highly recommended that all individuals take or retake the introductory course prior to the advanced course to ensure an optimum and proficient level of understanding.

-The Advanced Applications & Analysis Course Outline is available in PDF format.
+The GD&T - Advanced Applications Course Outline is available in PDF format.

 Training Transformation Business Transformation GD&T Training Deployment Guide